Studio Pro: Add-ons

-Introduced with version 2.6.2 in January 2014, add-ons are optional items, developed either by PreSonus, or by third-parties, which can be acquired separately from the PreSonus store to expand the capabilities of Studio One.
+Introduced with version 2.6.2 in January 2014, add-ons are optional items, developed either by PreSonus, or by third-parties, which can be acquired separately from the PreSonus store to expand the capabilities of Studio Pro.
 This can include new functionality (often known as extensions), plug-ins, virtual instrument presets, loops, and other assets.
 Example add-on functionality includes the Audio Batch Converter (released alongside version 4.5), which allows for the offline conversion and processing of multiple audio files simultaneously, including the use of both native and third-party plug-ins.

-Add-ons are also available to expand Studio One Artist to include other functionality from the Professional edition, including VST/AU/ReWire plug-in support, MP3 support, and Studio One Remote support.

 Studio One Remote

 A mix window in Studio One Remote.

-Introduced alongside Studio One version 3 in 2015, Studio One Remote is an app for wirelessly controlling Studio One via a tablet device connected to the same network.
+Introduced alongside Studio One version 3 in 2015, Studio One Remote is an app for wirelessly controlling the application via a tablet device connected to the same network.
 Whilst originally released for the Apple iPad, Remote was subsequently released for Microsoft Windows & Surface tablets (February 2016), and for Android tablets (June 2017).
 It uses PreSonus' own UCNET protocol, which is used for network connectivity and remote control across multiple PreSonus products.

-Aspects of Studio One functionality which can be controlled via Remote include:
+Aspects of functionality which can be controlled via Remote include: